Your Cart is empty

 Because the Festival Express tour turned out to be a complete financial disaster, the film project was shelved as the promoters sued the film-makers, and the footage mysteriously disappeared.
 Some of the film’s reels turned up in the garage of the original producer Willem Poolman, where they had been stored for decades and used at various times as goal posts for ball hockey games played by his son Gavin.

 Eventually, in 1999, a plan was hatched to resurrect the film, and many more reels were found in the Canadian National Film Archives vault, where they had been kept in pristine condition.
-Director Bob Smeaton (The Beatles ‘Anthology) was hired.
+Director Bob Smeaton was hired.
 Bob, a Geordie, was a regular on the Newcastle music scene in the late 70s and early 80s as the singer with a band called White Heat and then the Loud Guitars who later got a Grammy for directing the Beatles Anthology.

 The finished show premiered in 2003, grossing more than $1 million in movie theatres before being released on DVD to much acclaim.
+It looks like peering into a different dimension on a different space-time continuum.